-We also share with Insurance Companies when authorised by the Customer Services Manager.
+We also share with Insurance Companies when authorised by the Community Safety Lead.
 It also acts as a reference for operators to use on shift handover.
 We will record the details of each incident, what happened, any outcomes and what action was taken.

 The database also documents the location, time, date and offender details including name, date of birth, address, mental state if relevant, racial origin and relevant Police data.
 We will record and share details and activities relating to those suspected of criminal offences under investigation.
 The database also holds information/data of callers.

 Why we are allowed to use your information?

 The legal basis for using the information you provide us is:

 - For the interest of public safety, the prevention and detection of crime, apprehension and prosecution of offenders and for legal proceedings